cortexml/datahacked.github.io/Readme.txt

 datahacked.github.io

 Credits
-The line graph code is adapted from https://gist.github.com/Matthew-Weber/5645518.
+The line graph code is adapted from

+Matthew Weber, 2013, d3 multi series line graph, https://gist.github.com/Matthew-Weber/5645518

 More information about what is my code and which part is adapted is detailed in the process book.

 Info
 Libs folder - contains javascript libraries including bootstrap, query ui